 Prior to the semester of the final graduate recital or research presentation (M767/M766), the Graduate Advisor in Music, in consultation with the student and Area Coordinator, will select the appropriate committee.
-The committee will consist of three members of the faculty (with one serving as Chair, who must be a tenured/tenure-track professor).
-Private instructors and lecturers may serve as an optional fourth, non-voting member.
+The Committee will consist of three members of the School of Music and Dance faculty at any rank (tenured/tenure-track faculty or temporary faculty), with a tenured or tenure-track professor serving as Chair.
 Each committee member will attend all three events: the audition, the recital/presentation, and the oral comprehensive examination.
 The faculty committee must sign all forms in the information packet that must be obtained from the Events Coordinator in the Music and Dance Office.